-If you’ve been following this blog for more than five minutes, you’ll know that food is a central part of our travels.
-Bolivia really surprised us with its varied and vegetarian offerings, and we’ve really enjoyed the use of indigenous foods like quinoa and avocado in this region.
+If you’ve been following this blog for more than five minutes, you’ll know that food is a central part of our travels and apart from the food tours mentioned above, we had some great foodie experiences these last 100 days.